diademiemi/Pi-RGB/README.md

 However, it should work with any LED which has a pin for red, green and blue, you can customize the GPIO pins in the .env file.

 # TO IMPLEMENT
-* CSS Colours
-* Automatic detection for CSS colours or hex
 * file to define presets